Port of San Francisco During the 1800s.

 Editor's Note: Questions frequently arrive regarding San Francisco's Chief Wharfinger's during the 1800s.
-As names are located, they will be included.
+As names and dates of term are located, they will be included.
+The following are culled from San Francisco's newspapers.

 The Wharfinger was a person who owned or managed a wharf, the latter being a city appointment beginning in San Francisco's mid-to-late 1800s.